noisesocket/spec/noise_socket.md

-It is based on the [Noise protocol framework](http://noiseprotocol.org) which internaly uses only symmetric ciphers, hashes and DH to do secure handshakes.
+It is based on the [Noise protocol framework](http://noiseprotocol.org) which internally uses only symmetric ciphers, hashes and DH to do secure handshakes.

 **2. Overview**
 ---------------------------